 Discover OER

 Welcome to EUniWell’s OER showcase!
-Come explore the diversity of Open Educational Resources (OER) through concrete examples developed by partners across the EUniWell alliance.
+Come explore the diversity of Open Educational Resources (OER) through concrete examples shared by partners across the EUniWell alliance.

 What are Open Educational Resources?
 Open Educational Resources (OER) are freely accessible, openly licensed materials created for teaching and learning.
-They take many forms, from textbooks and videos to full courses and interactive tools, and are typically shared under open licenses such as Creative Commons, which allow reuse, adaptation, and redistribution.
-As a core component of the broader concept of Open Education, OER support collaboration, innovation, and equitable access to knowledge.
+They take many forms, from textbooks and videos to full courses and interactive tools, and are shared under open licenses such as the Creative Commons licences, which allow reuse, modification, and redistribution.
+As a core component of Open Education, OER foster collaboration, educational innovation, and equitable access to knowledge.

 EUniWell’s commitment to Open Education.
-As the European University for Well-Being, EUniWell is actively working to make education more inclusive, collaborative, and accessible.
-Open Education, as stated in the EUniWell Declaration on Open Education (2022), provides a framework for sharing knowledge freely and co-creating learning experiences across institutions.
-By embracing open practices and supporting the use and creation of OER, EUniWell fosters well-being for both educators and learners, empowering communities to learn, teach, and innovate together.
+As the European University for Well-Being, EUniWell aims to create a more inclusive, collaborative, and accessible teaching and learning environment across Europe.
+Open Education, as stated in the EUniWell Declaration on Open Education (2022), contributes to this goal by facilitating the using, sharing, and adaptation of educational material.
+Open practices also supports educators and learners’ well-being, allowing communities to learn, teach, and innovate together.

 Why an OER showcase?
-After publishing 23 Good Reasons to adopt Open Education, we wanted to move beyond theory and show open education in action.
-This showcase features a selection of OER from our partner institutions, and invites educators and learners to explore how open resources can help build a more accessible, collaborative, and inclusive teaching and learning environment.
+After publishing 23 Good Reasons to adopt Open Education, we wanted to illustration Open Education in action.
+By featuring a selection of OER from the EUniWell partners, this showcase invites educators and learners to discover what OER look like in practice, and how openness can contribute to creating this more inclusive, collaborative, and accessible teaching and learning international environment.

-Learn more about OER and this showcase by checking our FAQ or explore full collection by visiting our partners’ repositories.
+Learn more about OER and this showcase with our FAQ or explore more resources by visiting our partners’ repositories.

 AI Competence Module: Understanding and applying Generative Artificial Intelligence